Gerardbulky/Innergardssalongen/README.md

 # INNERGÅRDSSALONGEN

-* This is a hair salon website created entirely using Html,Css and boostrap.

-* It contains a title.A dropdown menu content with features such as Home,Prices,Location and About. underneath we have the picture of the proprietor and a zombotron containing contact information,Opening and Closing Hours. furthermore,there is a Gallary and a footer containing her social links.
+* This is a hair salon website created entirely using Html,Css and Js.
+It has a header with a Logo called INNERGÅRDSSALONGEN, below is a navbar which contains features such as Home,Prices,Location and About which collapse into a hamburger icon upon mobil versions and underneath the navbar is a logo image.
+Below is a sub-heading, further down is the picture of the owner and contact informations and finally is the footer which contains other social media icons.

 ## UX